08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 ON employee.dept_id = department.dept_id
 WHERE department.dept_id = 1
 ```

 may very well be readable but sometimes the code below is much more performant and efficient

 ```
 SELECT emp_name, emp_id, dept_id
 FROM employee
 LEFT JOIN department
 ON employee.dept_id = department.dept_id
 AND department.dept_id = 1

 ```
-this is much performatn than the latter because rather than joining all potential rows of the tables that have the same department id and then filtering them right after, we immediately filter the rows that have a certain department id while also joining these rows to the other tables corresponding rows with the same department id, making it scalable and efficient
+- `this is much performatn than the latter because rather than joining all potential rows of the tables that have the same department id and then filtering them right after, we immediately filter the rows that have a certain department id while also joining these rows to the other tables corresponding rows with the same department id, making it scalable and efficient`

 * what to do when having conflicting ideas with other members?
 ```
+similar to the previous answer of having certain justifications for the code I write I would do the ff:
 1. know the idea I have in mind and want implemented
 2. know the idea my team member personally wants to implement
 3. assess the strengths and weaknesses of each idea
 4. it is at times unavoidable that he/she will have the better solution and so sometimes you have to put your ego aside but sometimes I reasonable integration of both ideas strengths can be in fact better as it not only maybe a better solution but both parties can be mutually satisified.
 (You can both have your cake and eat it too so to speak)
 ```

-* what kind of personality you like to work with?
+* what kind of personality you like to work with? `A kind that fosters a collaborative, supportive, and teamwork oriented environment, one that works with fellow team member through the problem when needed while allowing the growth of his fellow team members, and one that is capable of providing the team with an encouraging voice towards success which may mean finishing even the smallest of tasks for the day`

-* what are the types of people you don't want to work with?
+* what are the types of people you don't want to work with? `I honestly think that I can get along with anyone so long as there is mutual respect, but one thing I cannot tolerate in a person is dishonesty by taking credit for other peoples work that is the only exception i would say to the person I would not want to work with`

 * How do you make sure that you deploy quality code in production? `One dont work in silence, communicate if may mali sa data niyo to data engineers.
 And two have someone quality assure your code`